Viewing Running Status

 GLOBAL STATUS

-Server load load average: 0, 0, 0, representing the system's average load in the last 1, 5, and 15 minutes.
+The server load is load average: 0, 0, 0, representing the system's average load in the last 1 minute, 5 minutes, and 15 minutes.

-4 workers (3 types of processes, including ChatGateway, ChatBusinessWorker, Register processes and WebServer process)
+There are 4 workers (3 types of processes, including ChatGateway, ChatBusinessWorker, Register processes, and WebServer processes)

-Generally, an exit_status of 0 indicates a normal exit.
-If it has a different value, the process exited unexpectedly, and an error message similar to WORKER EXIT UNEXPECTED will be recorded in the file specified in Worker::logFile.
+Generally, an exit_status of 0 indicates normal exit.
+If it is any other value, it means the process exited abnormally, generating an error message similar to WORKER EXIT UNEXPECTED, and the error information will be recorded in the file specified by Worker::logFile.

-• 0: Represents a normal exit, which can occur after a reload during a smooth restart.
-It's important to note that calling exit or die in the program will also result in an exit code of 0, and will generate a WORKER EXIT UNEXPECTED error message.
-Workerman does not allow business code to call exit or die statements.
+• 0: Indicates normal exit.
+A value of 0 can appear after a smooth restart through reload.
+This is normal.
+Note that calling exit or die in the program will also result in an exit code of 0 and produce a WORKER EXIT UNEXPECTED error message.
+In workerman, calling exit or die statements in business code is not allowed.

-• 9: Indicates that the process was killed by a SIGKILL signal.
-This exit code mainly occurs during stops and reloads, often due to the sub-process not responding to the main process' reload signal within the specified time (e.g. due to long blocking of MySQL, curl, etc., or business dead loops), and was forced to be killed by the main process using a SIGKILL signal.
-Note that using the kill command in the Linux command line to send a SIGKILL signal to a sub-process will also result in this exit code.
+• 9: Indicates the process was killed by the SIGKILL signal.
+This exit code mainly occurs during stop and smooth restart.
+The reason for this exit code is that the child process did not respond to the main process's reload signal within the stipulated time (e.g., mysql, curl, etc., are blocking for a long time waiting or business logic is in a dead loop), and was forcibly killed by the main process using the SIGKILL signal.
+Note that sending the SIGKILL signal to the child process using the kill command in the Linux command line will also lead to this exit code.

-• 65280: This exit code is caused by fatal errors in business code, such as calling non-existent functions or syntax errors, and the specific error message will be recorded in the file specified in Worker::logFile and, if specified, in the file specified in error_log in php.ini.
+• 65280: Indicates that the business code had a fatal error, such as calling a non-existent function or a syntax error, etc. The specific error information will be recorded in the file specified by Worker::logFile and can also be found in the file specified by php.ini in error_log (if specified).

-• 64000: This exit code is caused by business code throwing exceptions without catching them, resulting in the process exiting.
-If Workerman is running in debug mode, the exception call stack will be printed to the terminal, otherwise, it will be recorded in the file specified in Worker::stdoutFile.
+• 64000: Indicates that the business code threw an exception, but the business did not catch this exception, causing the process to exit.
+If Workerman is running in debug mode, the exception call stack will be printed to the terminal; if running in daemon mode, the exception call stack will be recorded in the file specified by Worker::stdoutFile.

 PROCESS STATUS

-listening: Transmission layer protocol and listening IP:port.
-If it is not listening on any port, it shows none.
-Refer to Worker class constructor.
+listening: The transport layer protocol and listening IP port.
+If no port is being listened to, it displays none.
+Refer to Worker class constructor

-worker_name: The name of the service the process is running.
-See Worker class name attribute.
+worker_name: The service name that this process runs, see Worker class name attribute

-connections: The current number of TCP connection instances in the process, including TcpConnection and AsyncTcpConnection instances.
-This value is real-time, not cumulative.
-Note: If the connection instance is closed but the corresponding count is not reduced, it may be because the business code has saved the $connection object, preventing the connection instance from being destroyed.
+connections: The current number of TCP connection instances that this process has, including TcpConnection and AsyncTcpConnection instances.
+This value is real-time and not cumulative.
+Note: If the count does not decrease after a connection instance calls close, it may be because the business code is holding onto the $connection object, preventing the connection instance from being destroyed.

-send_fail: The number of times the process failed to send data to clients.
-The failure is generally due to the client disconnecting.
-If this value is not 0, it generally indicates a normal state.
-See the reasons for send_fail in status.
+send_fail: The number of times this process failed to send data to the client, generally due to the client connection being closed.
+A non-zero value here usually indicates a normal state, see the reasons for send_fail in status.
 This value is cumulative.

 Principle

-After running the status script, the main process sends a SIGUSR2 signal to all worker processes.
-Then, the status script enters a brief sleep stage to wait for the status statistics from each worker process.
-When an idle worker process receives the SIGUSR2 signal, it immediately writes its own running status (e.g., connection count, request count, etc.) to a specific disk file, while a worker process processing business logic waits to finish processing business logic before writing its status information.
-After a brief sleep, the status script starts reading the status files from the disk and displays the results on the console.
+After the status script runs, the main process sends a SIGUSR2 signal to all worker processes, and then the status script enters a short sleep phase to wait for the state statistics from each worker process.
+At this time, idle worker processes receive the SIGUSR2 signal and immediately write their running status (connection count, request count, etc.) to a specific disk file, while worker processes that are processing business logic will wait until the business logic is completed before writing their status information.
+After a short sleep, the status script begins to read the status files from the disk and displays the results on the console.

 Note

-When using the status command, you may find that some processes are busy.
-This is because the process is busy processing business logic (e.g., long-term blocking in curl or database requests, running large loops), and cannot report its status, resulting in a busy display.
+During status checking, it is possible to find that some processes display as busy.
+The reason for this is that the process is busy with business processing (such as the business logic being blocked for a long time on curl or database requests, or running a large loop) and cannot report the status, resulting in a busy display.